kubernetes-sigs/cluster-api/CONTRIBUTING.md

 ## Releases

-Cluster API uses [GitHub milestones](https://github.com/kubernetes-sigs/cluster-api/milestones) to track releases.
-Issues in a release milestone have been prioritized and accepted for the release.
-However, these issues are not committed to the release, unless they are marked as `kind/release-blocking`.
-Getting them into the release is dependent on someone in the community getting assigned to the issue and completing the work.

 - Minor versions CAN be planned and scheduled for each quarter, or sooner if necessary.
   - Each minor version is preceded with one or more planning session.
   - Planning consists of one or more backlog grooming meetings, roadmap amendments, and CAEP proposal reviews.
-- Patch versions CAN be planned and scheduled each month for each of the currently supported series (usually N and N-1).
+  - Cluster API uses [GitHub milestones](https://github.com/kubernetes-sigs/cluster-api/milestones) to track work for minor releases.
+  - Adding an issue to a milestone provides forward visibility on what the next release will be, so, as soon as there is the intent to work on an issue for a specific target release, contributors are expected to work with maintainers to set the milestone on the issue so it will be tracked for the release (note: only major features/bug fixes specifically targeting a release must be tracked; everything else will simply merge when ready without additional toil).
+  - Before adding an issue to a release milestone, maintainers must ensure that the issue have been triaged and there is an assignee who expressed the intent to complete the work before the release date.
+  - An issue being in the milestone doesn't guarantee inclusion in the release; this depends on the work being completed before the release code freeze target date.
-- Code freeze is in effect 72 hours (3 days) before a release.
+  - Code freeze is in effect at least 72 hours (3 days) before a major/minor release.
   - Maintainers should communicate the code freeze date at a community meeting preceding the code freeze date.
   - Only critical bug fixes may be merged in between freeze & release.
     - Each bug MUST be associated with an open issue and properly triaged.